Giant proximity exchange and flat Chern band in 2D magnet-semiconductor heterostructures: Results

 \textit{Emergent gauge field at large exchange coupling.---} In the following, we explore the consequences of a large exchange coupling on the electronic bandstructure.
 This is motivated by both the giant exchange splitting found in the previous section and theoretical and experimental results suggesting that twisted bilayers of vdW magnets may host noncoplanar or skyrmionic phases \cite{Tong2018Nov, Hejazi2020May,Lu2020Sep,Augustin2021Jan,Xu2021Mar}.
 To this end, we turn to a completely general Hamiltonian describing electrons coupled to a spin texture via a large exchange coupling.
 It is important to note that in low density systems such as TMD semiconductors or graphene, the physics of itinerant electrons coupled to periodic spin textures is universally described by a continuum theory, taking the form

 for the case of Schr\"odinger and Dirac electrons with mass $m$ and velocity $v$, respectively.
 The Pauli $\vec \sigma$ matrices act on electron spin, while the Pauli $\vec \tau$ matrices act on a psuedospin degree of freedom, e.g., sublattice in the case of graphene.
+Eq. \ref{eq:HS} describes TMD semiconductors proximity-coupled to a magnetic layer, while Eq. \ref{eq:HD} describes Dirac materials such as graphene and twisted bilayer graphene.

 In the following, we will consider smoothly varying periodic spin textures $\vec S(r)$ with magnetic wavelength $\xi$ and unit norm $|\vec S|=1$.
 An SU(2) gauge transformation $\mathbf{U}(r)$ allows us to instead consider a uniformly polarized spin texture provided we use the gauge-transformed momentum $\vec p \mathbf{1}-e \vec{\mathbf{A}}$, where

 The large exchange coupling limits are, respectively,

 In this limit the ground state manifold consists of electrons with spins locally anti-aligned with the spin texture.
 The effective Hamiltonian describing the locally spin-polarized Schr\"odinger electrons has been derived before \cite{Bruno2004Aug}: